March is National Tick Awareness Month!

 Note: It’s still the case that nation- & province-wide, about 1 in 5 deer ticks carry Borrelia burgdorferi.
 But in certain areas where these ticks have been established for a number of years, as many as 40% of them carry Borrelia.
 (The longer ticks are established in an area, the higher the level of disease in those tick populations.
 Gananoque, Kenora District, & Wainfleet Bog have some of the highest level of disease in their tick populations.)

 As more information becomes available about the numbers of ticks carrying Borrelia in our area, we’ll keep you posted, but in the meantime, you can assume that at least 20% of our deer ticks are carrying the bacterium.

 Tick activity is temperature-driven, not seasonal.

 Any day it’s 4ºC or higher (or to be on the safe side, let’s say above freezing [0 ºC]), ticks come out of hiding in search of a meal.
 We’ve been monitoring weather patterns for a number of years now, & it’s become clear that while the weather is unpredictable, you can count on ticks being active through the winter.
 Take this winter, for example.
-One day, the temperature dropped to a frigid -21ºC in late January only to rebound to a balmy 11.7ºC a week later.
-About half of January saw temperatures above 0 ºC and almost 25% of the month saw temperatures above 4 ºC.
-The calendar below shows days that the temperatures rose above 4 degrees – in the dead of winter.
+One day, the temperature went from a balmy 11.8ºC to a frigid -6.9ºC within a week in mid-January.
+Almost 90% of January saw temperatures above 0 ºC and almost 20% of the month saw temperatures above 4 ºC.
+The calendar below shows that there was potential for plenty of tick activity — in the dead of winter.